UKCloud/documentation/articles/vmware/vmw-how-interact-vcd-api-powershell.md

     You will now have two new functions available to you; `New-vCloudLogin` and `Get-vCloudRequest`.

+2. In a new Powershell window, run the below to import the file with the below

+        Import-Module <Path to .psm1 file>

-2. To log in enter:
+3. To log in enter:

        New-vCloudLogin –Username “myuser@org” –Password “yourportalpassword”

-3. Use the username that you copied from the Portal earlier and your Portal password.
+4. Use the username that you copied from the Portal earlier and your Portal password.
 This will login to vCloud and add your authorisation header to a global variable for use in the next function:

        $VMS = Get-vCloudRequest –EndPoint “query?type=vm”

-4. This will get the first 25 VMs in your Org and store them in `$VMS`, which you can inspect.
-Just enter `$vms` and see what you get.
+5. This will get the first 25 VMs in your Org and store them in `$VMS`, as an XML output which you can inspect, or export as you wish

 #### Other examples